Aerial view of UK motorway junctions

 8 min read

-Best Place to Sell a Car in the UK: Auto Trader vs Gumtree vs Facebook vs car‑spot
+Best Place to Sell a Car in the UK: Free vs Paid Sites

 You've cleaned the tyres, polished the paintwork, and taken a dozen photos.
 Now comes the tricky part: choosing where to list.
 With so many options—from classified giants like Auto Trader to free-for-all Facebook groups—it's easy to feel overwhelmed.
 Post in the wrong place and your car could languish for weeks.
 Pick the right platform, and you'll have genuine buyers fighting for a test drive.